Brygos Painter: Style and artistry

 The Brygos Painter seems to be one of the earliest red-figure artists who were not in direct contact with the so-called Pioneers.
 His teacher appears to have been Onesimos, as his style is derived from the earlier work of that master, and their periods of production run parallel.
 Typical subjects are symposium and palaistra scenes, and his figures are characterized by their flat-topped heads, long noses, and narrow eyes with high, arching eyebrows.
 While his drawing is not always of the utmost precision, the postures of his figures and the expressiveness of their faces are remarkable.
 He is also one of the first, and very few, painters who managed to paint a child to look truly like a child, and not like a small adult.
 Many of his figures also clearly display the effects of age.
 Stubbly beards or stubbly hair (on old men), as well as signs of balding, are also typical.
 His skill in painting the human mouth is exceptional: his figures are shown whistling, singing, playing the flute or clenching their lips with a high degree of anatomical accuracy.
 All this indicates the Brygos Painter was a skilled observer of human emotion, expression, and interaction.

 His renderings of mythological scenes are frequently original.
-Thus, he depicts the body of Ajax being covered by Tekmessa, the handing-over of the body of Hector and other scenes from the Trojan War.
+Thus, he depicts the body of Ajax being covered by his concubine Tecmessa, the handing-over of the body of Hector and other scenes from the Trojan War.
 Dionysiac scenes are common as well.
 A famous kylix depicts satyrs attacking the goddesses Iris and Hera.
 While Iris attempts to flee, Hera is protected by Heracles and Hermes.
 Dionysos is present, but apparently uninvolved.
 As on many of the Brygos Painter's vases, the figures are named by inscription; at times he even indicates what they say.
 In spite of his frequent use of writing, kalos inscriptions by the Brygos Painter are rare.

 The Brygos Painter was associated with a broader circle of artists who were influenced by him or may even have worked with him at the studio of the potter Brygos.
 These include the Foundry Painter, the Briseis Painter, the Dokimasia Painter, the Painter of Louvre G 265 and the Painter of the Paris Gigantomachy.
 While the Brygos Painter's work spans only a period of approximately twenty years, it has been said to demonstrate what many describe as an exciting, innovative, and spirited beginning with a decline in the later years of his career, characterized by weaker work.
 This argument, however, assumes that “weaker work” is the product of old age rather than inexperience or even another painter.
 Indeed, Beazley notes that it is often difficult to determine if a piece is late-Brygan or a simply school piece of another artist emulating his style.